 The Discipline Committee may deal with any situations where these policies are not followed.

-All teams wishing to participate in out of Province games or tournaments must advise the BMHA office manager and request the appropriate travel permit be obtained from SHA.
+All teams wishing to participate in out of Province games or tournaments must advise the BMHA office manager and request the appropriate travel permit be obtained from HS.

 D. General Regulations:

 During all practices and games, all protective equipment is mandatory, regardless of the length of practice, for all players in the practicing/playing division registered with BMHA.

-All equipment and sticks in use shall conform to Hockey Canada standards.
+All equipment and sticks in use Shall conform to Hockey Canada standards.

 BYLAW NINE - REPRESENTATIVE TEAMS